prwlnght/deep_learning/README.md

-# tackling various challenges in artificial intelligence using deep learning
+# Tackling various challenges in artificial intelligence using deep learning